cszach/linux-on-lenovo-legion/README.md

   GPU; 2. you are in Legion's discrete graphics mode (configurable when boot).
-  While this is totally fine if you know what you are doing, I find it overkill to have everything run on dGPU when I don't need it most of the time (consumes more power, increases your electricity bills);
+  While this is totally fine if you know what you are doing, I find it overkill to have everything run on dGPU when I don't need it most of the time (consumes more power, increases your electricity bills, etc.);
 - If it is your integrated graphics card (iGPU), this section is for you.

 While in hybrid graphics mode, we are interested in launching certain